Integrate Home Assistant

 Note

-The max size of the username is 30 and 60 for the password.
+The max size of the username and password is 64 characters.

 OMG will use the auto discovery functionality of home assistant to create gateway and sensors into your HASS instance automatically.